Karl-Anthony Towns NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Karl-Anthony Towns Insights vs. the Nuggets

-- This season, Karl-Anthony Towns has made 7.3 field goals per game, which adds up to 6.0% of his team's total makes.
+- This season, he's put up 6.0% of the Timberwolves' attempted field goals, as he's averaging 14.8 per contest.

-- This season, he's accounted for 6.0% of his team's three-pointers made, averaging 2.1 per game.
+- Towns is averaging 5.7 three-point field goal attempts per game this season, which is 6.0% of his team's attempts from beyond the arc.

 - The Timberwolves average the seventh-most possessions per game with 104.
 His opponents, the Nuggets, have one of the slowest tempos with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive squad in the NBA, conceding 112.5 points per game.
+- Conceding 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA on defense.

-- In terms of assists, the Nuggets are ranked 15th in the league, conceding 25.7 per contest.
+- Looking at assists, the Nuggets are 15th in the league, allowing 25.7 per game.

-- Looking at 3-pointers, the Nuggets are third in the league, allowing 11.4 makes per game.
+- Looking at 3-pointers, the Nuggets are ranked third in the NBA, conceding 11.4 makes per game.

 Karl-Anthony Towns vs. the Nuggets